 An aneurysm is one of those conditions you might never know you have until it causes a potentially life-threatening hemorrhage or stroke.
-If you do experience symptoms that could be due to a cerebral aneurysm, leading neurosurgeon Joseph Watson, MD, at Cerebrum MD near Tyson's Corner in Vienna, Virginia, can help.
+If you do experience symptoms that could be due to a cerebral aneurysm, leading neurosurgeon Joseph Watson, MD, at Cerebrum MD near Northern Virginia and Greater DC area, can help.
 Dr. Watson is a highly experienced physician who can carry out open surgery for aneurysms if needed and works with world-leading specialists in advanced, minimally invasive coiling treatments for aneurysms.
 Call Cerebrum MD today to schedule a consultation.

 An aneurysm is a bulging artery filled with blood.
 When an aneurysm occurs in your brain, it’s called a cerebral aneurysm.

 Cerebral aneurysms can develop when you have a thin or weak spot in an artery in your brain.
 Small aneurysms may cause no problems at all, and only get found during scans for other purposes.